 Each task includes the evaluation of internal control mechanisms related to that task.
 Internal control mechanisms are defined as methods and policies designed to prevent fraud, minimize errors, promote operating efficiency, and achieve compliance with established policies.
 Internal Controls, and subsequent documentation, may vary from college to college.

-Additionally, any Perkins recommendations and action items from previous Standard PARs or Internal Control Visits for Perkins will be reviewed.
+Additionally, any recommendations and action items from previous accountability reports will be reviewed.